Britain offers Afghan financing, others plan to

 BRUSSELS Britain was the only country to publicly pledge an actual amount of cash to pay for Afghanistan security after foreign combat troops withdraw in 2014, at a NATO meeting on Wednesday where differences over funding the country's future persisted.

-The United States hopes to be able to announce annual contributions worth 1 billion euros ($1.3 billion) from other NATO allies and partners when it hosts a summit of alliance members next month.
+The United States hopes to be able to announce annual contributions worth 1 billion euros (811.2 million pounds) from other NATO allies and partners when it hosts a summit of alliance members next month.
 But not all ministers at Wednesday's preparatory meeting were ready to commit.

-Defense Secretary Philip Hammond said Britain would provide an annual 70 million pounds ($110 million) to "make Afghanistan a safer and more stable country and protect our own national interests."
+Defence Secretary Philip Hammond said Britain would provide an annual 70 million pounds to "make Afghanistan a safer and more stable country and protect our own national interests."

 "I look forward to discussing with other like-minded countries the contributions they will make," he said.